gboeing/osmnx/docs/getting-started.rst

 Network Statistics
 ^^^^^^^^^^^^^^^^^^

 You can use the :code:`stats` module to calculate a variety of geometric and topological measures as well as street network bearing/orientation statistics.
 These measures define streets as the edges in an undirected representation of the graph to prevent double-counting bidirectional edges of a two-way street.
+You can easily generate common stats in transportation studies, urban design, and network science, including intersection density, circuity, average node degree (connectedness), betweenness centrality, and much more.

-You can use NetworkX directly to calculate additional topological network measures.
+You can also use NetworkX directly to calculate additional topological network measures.

 Routing
 ^^^^^^^